 We've checked mainstream online stores as well as specialist PC hardware dealers, and found all the portable SSDs that are currently available in India.
 Many are from established brands such as WD and Seagate, which are trying to transition from spinning platters to hard drives.
 Many are also from Taiwanese companies such as Adata and Transcend, which are building on their expertise in the RAM and removable storage product categories.
 Some older models still sell as well, but we haven't considered those.

-Sony and G-Technology (a division of WD) stand out for targeting professional users with extra-rugged bodies, extended warranties, or capacities going up to 2TB.
-The SanDisk Extreme 900 is also distinct, for offering the highest rated speeds but also weighing over twice as much as all the other drives.
-HyperX, Kingston's spinoff brand, recently introduced a gaming-centric model, the Savage Exo.
+Sony and G-Technology (a division of WD) stand out for targeting professional users with extra-rugged bodies and extended warranties.
+SanDisk also markets heavy-duty models.
+HyperX, Kingston's spinoff brand, sells a gaming-centric model, the Savage Exo.
 All these options work just as well for all other purposes including basic data transfers and backups.

 If you think a portable SSD is too expensive or doesn't have enough space for you, a normal portable hard drive would probably make better sense.
 These are also preferable if your main requirement is a drive to back up your data to, because you get loads of space and you don't really need super-quick data transfers.
 For those who don't need a lot of space, a standard USB pen drive would offer decent speed and would also cost significantly less.